abhilashkpy/IIEC-Docker-Project-Joomla/README.md

 PROJECT OBJECTIVE
 ------------------
-Confiruration of Joomla server and mySQL server on Docker containers and connecting between them.
+Configuration of Joomla server and mySQL server on Docker containers and connecting between them.

 PREREQUISITES:
 -----------------